This post may contain affiliate links.

 Wonderful guide Carol thank you.
 I”ve just booked for my family.
 Happy travels.

-Hi Italy Traveler Bob, Thanks for the kind words.
+Hi Bob, Thanks for the kind words.
 We had no problem going into the basilica from our tour, and had no wait at all, but I can’t guarantee everyone will have that experience.

 That depends on you, Leah.
 You could take hours to look at the art, or whizz through.
 The good thing is that you can skip the line, so it’s at your own pace.